 Uterine fibroids are benign (non-cancerous) tumors that grow underneath the uterine lining, inside the uterine wall or outside the uterus.
 Fibroids are very common in women during their reproductive years.

 Many women don't feel any symptoms with uterine tumors or fibroids.
 But for others, these fibroids can cause excessive menstrual bleeding (also called menorrhagia), abnormal periods, uterine bleeding, pain, discomfort, frequent urination and infertility.
-The following diagram depicts different types of fibroids that can occur.
+The diagram below depicts different types of fibroids that can occur.

-If you have the desire to preserve your uterus but not necessarily fertility, there are a number of prescription drug treatments that can help to stop continued fibroid growth or even shrink them.
+If you want to keep your uterus but not necessarily get pregnant in the future, there are a number of prescription drug treatments that may help to stop fibroid growth or even shrink them.

 If you hope to later become pregnant, you may want to consider alternatives to hysterectomy like myomectomy.
 During myomectomy, surgeons remove the fibroids but not your uterus.

 Serious complications may occur in any surgery, including da Vinci® Surgery, up to and including death.
 Examples of serious or life-threatening complications, which may require prolonged and/or unexpected hospitalization and/or reoperation, include but are not limited to, one or more of the following: injury to tissues/organs, bleeding, infection and internal scarring that can cause long-lasting dysfunction/pain.
 Risks of surgery also include the potential for equipment failure and/or human error.
 Individual surgical results may vary.